discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 ```

 ::: tip
-The `node .` script will run the file which you have specified at the `main` entry in your `package.json` file.
-If you don't have it set yet, make sure to set `main` to your bot's main file!
+The `node .` script will run the file you have specified at the `main` entry in your `package.json` file.
+If you don't have it set yet, make sure to select your bot's main file as `main`!
 :::

 Now, whenever you run the `npm run start` script in your bot's directory, it will run the `node .` command.
 Let's create another script to lint your code via the command line.